Marc Dutroux: Public outcry

 In October 1996, more than 300,000 Belgians marched through the streets of Brussels after judge Jean-Marc Connerotte was removed from the case.
 He was removed for attending a fundraising dinner for the families of the victims, which the court system claimed damaged his impartiality.
 They demanded an investigation and reform of the police and justice system.
 The protest was called the "White March".
-Connerotte was beloved by the public because the only two surviving victims were rescued on his initiative, which made him a national hero.
 Protesters were wearing signs that said "Stop the cover-up".

 To protest the prospect of a conditional release of Dutroux, a "Black March" was organised on the 23rd anniversary of the "White March".
-The calls to take part in the march were made after it was made public that a court had approved the request of Michel Lelièvre for conditional release, who was an accomplice of Dutroux and had received a 25-year sentence.
+The calls to take part in the march were made after it was made public that a court had approved the request for conditional release of Michel Lelièvre, who was an accomplice of Dutroux and had received a 25-year sentence.

 The Guardian reported in 2004 that "the entire credibility of the current reformist government of Guy Verhofstadt and Belgium's very reputation as a normal civilised country is on the line."

 The crimes of Marc Dutroux were covered in multiple nonfiction documentaries, one of the earliest being a British public-access TV documentary titled Witness: The Lost Children (Channel 4, 1999, directed by Helen Hill), which was narrated by Stephen Rashbrook and featured interviews with multiple family members of the victims, as well as with Claude Thirault, a next-door neighbour of Dutroux's who had later become a police informant after raising personal suspicions about Dutroux's activities, which had included watching small children from the street, and also being caught digging up under water tanks in an old basement, creating a space where Thirault claimed that Dutroux had planned to use for hiding children in.
 An episode of Crimes That Shook the World titled "Monster of Belgium" (Season 2, Episode 9, April 2009) was aired later on by Discovery Channel, bringing North American attention to the Belgium case.

-Assassination of André Cools

-The assassination of André Cools took place in 1991.
-The revelations in the Cools case coincided with the revelations in the Dutroux case and in total made the Belgian public lose trust in their government.
-Van der Biest was eventually convicted but had already been investigated five years prior as the one who ordered the contract hit on Cools.
-Due to failures in the investigation he was not charged.
-It was found that several Belgian politicians had been bribed with large sums of money by an Italian helicopter manufacturer, Agusta, in exchange for military contracts.
-This included Belgian secretary general of NATO, Willy Claes.
-There were allegations that both the assassination of Cools and the case surrounding Dutroux showed that organised crime had spread in Belgium and that the institutions were not efficient in combatting the spread or corruption and organised crime.